elastic/crawler/README.md

 ✅ **Success check**: You should see HTML content from `example.com` printed to your console, ending with `[primary] Finished a crawl.
 Result: success;`

-> [!TIP]
-> `output_sink: console` means results will be printed to your terminal instead of being indexed into Elasticsearch.
-We'll use `output_sink: elasticsearch` to index into Elasticsearch.

 #### Step 2: Get your Elasticsearch details

 > [!TIP]